 Sound therapy is a holistic method for balancing the body, mind, and soul – as well as improving the speaking and singing voice.
 In contrast to music therapy, sound therapy uses individual components such as tones without rhythms.The imbalanced tones in a person’s voice can be determined through voice analysis, which can be done with a chromatic tuner to graph the notes of the speaking voice.
 This identifies the weak and/or excessive notes (frequencies) in the voice.
-According to sound research, the voice accurately reflects the brainwave patterns, which reflect all activity of the physical body.
-Research has shown that a frequency missing in the brainwave will also be missing in the speaking voice.
-It is also possible to learn intuitive methods of voice analysis, which will be discussed in the Vibratuning book.
+According to sound research, the voice accurately reflects the brainwave patterns and a frequency missing in the brainwaves will also be missing in the speaking voice.
+It is also possible to learn intuitive methods of voice analysis, which will be discussed in the upcoming Vibratuning book.
 Once the weak and/or excessive notes have been identified, sound exercises such as releasing excessive notes (sounding) and toning the weak notes can be used to balance the voice.
-Even just listening to the weak tones strengthens them in the voice, but actively singing them brings quicker results.
+Even just listening to the weak tones strengthens them in the voice, but actively singing or playing them brings quicker results.

 Christine’s Tune Your Voice – Tune Your Life CD can be used for both of these purposes.
 Tuning forks and singing bowls can also be used to balance the frequencies.
 Please see Articles for Toning & Tuning Your Voice and Tuning Forks.